oxsecurity/megalinter/docs/reporters/EmailReporter.md

 ## Usage

-Define related variables below allowing to send e-mails To use with a gmail account, you hae to previously follow [these steps](https://stackabuse.com/how-to-send-emails-with-gmail-using-python/#authenticating-with-gmail)
+Define related variables below allowing to send e-mails To use with a gmail account, you have to previously follow [these steps](https://stackabuse.com/how-to-send-emails-with-gmail-using-python/#authenticating-with-gmail)

 ## Configuration